the1lab/1lab/src/1Lab/Path.lagda.md

 breaks down as the following two statements:

 - Identicals are indiscernible (`transport`{.Agda})

 - Singletons are contractible.
-The type `Singleton A x` is the "subtype of A of the elements equal to x":
+The type `Singleton A x` is the "subtype of A of the elements identical to x":

 ```agda
 Singleton : ∀ {ℓ} {A : Type ℓ} → A → Type _